BOWNE HOUSE ARCHIVES PRESENTS: THE PAPERS OF HANNAH FEAKE BOWNE

 DATE: AUGUST 23, 1677 (OLD STYLE) / SEPTEMBER 2, 1677 (NEW STYLE)

-This letter to Ann Easton of Rhode Island, a friend of Brocksopp’s youth, was bundled along with the previous one to “ye Rulers of Boston” and the Bownes were entrusted with the task of traveling back to New England with these missives and seeing that they found their intended recipients.
+This letter to Ann Easton of Rhode Island, a friend of Brocksopp’s youth, was bundled along with the previous one to “ye Rulers of Boston.”
+The two may have met during Brocksopp’s mission to America, when she and her traveling companion Elizabeth Hooten attended tthe first General Meeting of Friends in Rhode Island in 1661.
+The Bownes were entrusted with the task of traveling back to New England with these missives and seeing that they found their intended recipients.
 The fact that both remain among the Bowne Family Papers indicates that they never made it.
 Likely John was preoccupied in the aftermath of Hannah’s death in England and forgot to deliver them upon his return.

 LETTER FROM THOMAS EVERNDEN TO JOHN AND HANNAH BOWNE AND OTHERS

-TESTIMONY OF JOHN BOWNE FOR HANNAH BOWNE AT HER MEMORIAL
+TESTIMONY OF JOHN BOWNE FOR HANNAH BOWNE FOLLOWING HER BURIAL

 DATE: FEBRUARY 2, 1677 (OLD STYLE) / FEBRUARY 12, 1678 (NEW STYLE)

-The testimony, or eulogy, of John Bowne at Hannah Bowne’s memorial service, as recorded by the Quaker Meeting at Peele Street in London.
-Hannah died here at age forty, following an epic preaching tour that took her far from home and family to preach in the British Isles and the Low Countries as far as Emben, both in English and the Dutch learned in her childhood.
-Most of what we know about Hannah’s life and her relationship with John Bowne comes from this emotional account.
+The testimony, or eulogy, of John Bowne at Hannah Bowne’s memorial service, as recorded by the Quaker Meeting at the Sign of the Peel in Clerkenwell, London.
+Hannah died here at age forty, following an epic preaching tour that took her far from home and family to preach in the British Isles and through the Low Countries as far as Emben, both in English and the Dutch learned in her childhood.
+Most of what we know about Hannah’s life and her remarkable relationship with John Bowne comes from this deeply moving account.